Amit0617/AlgorithmicDesigns/Readme.md

 *iii) A random dataset generator.*
 *iv) An infinite loop which will keep running until we find a test case for which our algorithms give different solution.*

-Methodology behind all this is that our algorithm must give same answer as the trivial algorithm(assuming it is implemented correctly, obviously) in every case.
+Methodology behind all this is that our algorithm must give same answer as the trivial algorithm(assuming it is implemented correctly) in every case.
 If that's not the case then it must be missing something.

 We take the random dataset generator and print a random array.
 Feed the random array into both algorithms and compare the result if they are same move ahead i.e., generate new random dataset and feed again.
 If the results are not same then stop the loop and print the test case which was fed into algorithms.
 So we can look into it and think about its failure cause.